 Even if you only want your tablet to be powerful and pragmatic, you have to admit that a thin tablet has its advantages.
-Thin tablets, after all, are sleeker, sexier, and easier to handle.
-Also, their sleek profiles do not necessarily preclude them from including plenty of useful connections.
+Thin tablets, after all, are slimmer, sexier and easier to handle.
+Also, their sleek profiles don't necessarily preclude them from including plenty of useful connections.

-By their nature of being so thin, all tablets on this list are also the lightest on the market.
-I've gone only with large tablets -- 8.9 inches and above -- and to keep things relevant, I've limited the pool to only 2014 tablets...with one notable exception.
+Because they're so thin, all tablets on this list are also the lightest on the market.
+I've gone only with large tablets -- 9 inches and above -- so if you're looking for a smaller slate, take a look at these skinny-minis.

 |Sony Xperia Z4||0.24 inch (6.1mm)||0.87 pound (393g)||10.1 inches|

 |Samsung Galaxy Tab S3||0.24 inch (6.1mm)||0.95 pound (431g)||9.7 inches|